Bangil railway station: History

-To the south of the station, behind an abandoned locomotive depot there was a railway line connected to Pandaan and Japanan operated by a private railway company named Modjokerto Stoomtram Maatschappij (MdjSM) or Mojokerto Steam Tram Co. as for Bangil-Japanan-Mojokerto rail line which opened on May 4th, 1919.
-The line itself was used for the freight route and along this line, there were Pandaan (Ardiredjo) and Japanan sugar mills.
-In addition, this line was a displacement railway line for MdjSM from the old line (Bangil−Pandaan) which was inaugurated on September 18th, 1899.
-The first MdjSM line used this station from track no.1 to the east and then curved to the south, then around 1914 Staatsspoorwegen (SS) proposed a new line which used as a freight route service and this also impacted the operation of MdjSM's asset (railway line).
-The shift of MdjSM railway line to the south was because the line to Sumberredjo sugar mill was actually belonged to MdjSM as part of Pandaan-Bangil line based on Government's Decree No.1 on 31 of December 1895.
-After line to Pandaan finished and opened in 1899, the MdjSM didn't continue the construction to the north (Kaliredjo) which connected to the sugar mill and considered less profitable for their business operations and finally was taken over by State Railway Co. or Staatsspoorwegen to built it which started from track number one from this station connected to Sumberredjo sugar mill passing Bangil town square (just north from the station) around 1914-16 and finished in 1919.
-Then, the MdjSM moved their asset (railway) to the south and finally they also built their own station (Bangil MdjSM) not far from Bangil station in the south which now become a resident house, just behind Bangil locomotive depot.
-The sugar mill itself was defunct around 1932/1933 followed by Pandaan and Japanan as a result of Great Depression and Sumberredjo changed to a textile factory named "Kantjil Mas" in 1934 and owned by a German businessman.
+To the south of the station, behind an abandoned locomotive depot there was branch connected to Pandaan and Japanan operated by a private tramway company named Modjokerto Stoomtram Maatschappij (MdjSM) or Mojokerto Steam Tramway as for Bangil-Japanan-Mojokerto rail line which opened on May 4, 1919.
+The line itself was used for the freight route and along this line, there were Panda'an (Ardiredjo) and Japanan sugar mills.
+Actually, this line was a displacement railway line for MdjSM from the first line which was inaugurated on September 18, 1899.
+The first MdjSM line used this station from track no.1 to the east (to Pasuruan) and then curved to the south passing behind the prison.
+Then, around 1914 Staatsspoorwegen (SS) proposed a line construction using the actual Modjokerto tramway's line map to the north (Kaliredjo) which connected to Sumberredjo sugar mill as a freight route service and this also impacted the operation of MdjSM's asset with the move of their railway line.
+The move of MdjSM railway line to the south because the line to Sumberredjo was actually belonged to MdjSM as part of Panda'an-Bangil line based on Colonial Government's Decree No.1 on 31 of December 1895.
+After line to Panda'an finished and opened in 1899, the MdjSM didn't execute the line construction to the north (Kaliredjo) which connected to the sugar mill and they considered it less profitable for their business operations.
+Finally, this line was taken over by State Railway or Staatsspoorwegen to build it which started from track number one from this station connected to Sumberredjo passing Bangil town square (just north from the station) around 1914-16 and finished in 1919.

+After MdjSM moved their line to the south, they also built their own station (Bangil MdjSM) not far from Bangil station in the south which now become a resident house, just behind Bangil locomotive depot.
+The sugar mill itself was defunct around 1932/1933 followed by Pandaan and Japanan as the result of Great Depression, then Sumberredjo was re-acquired by NV.
+Textielfabriek en Handelsmaatschappij "Kantjil Mas" and changed to a textile industry named "Kantjil Mas" in 1937.
 During Independence War (1947-1949), Bangil-Japanan railway line was damaged so it couldn't be used so after the war the DKA (Djawatan Kereta Api) Building Service was forced to renovate this rail line around 1949-1950 so that these lines could be operated again.
-Finally, this line was defuncted in 1969 as a result of a mismatched with the urban planning of Mojokerto at the time.
+Finally, this line was deactivated in 1969 as a result of a mismatched with the urban planning of Mojokerto at the time, while the line to Kantjil Mas or called Kancil Mas today was deactivated around the 1980s.